 When you hear the word “percolation,” making coffee probably comes to mind.
 That’s not incorrect, but generically the word also can be used to describe the movement of a liquid through a medium.

-Within the context of the water cycle, it describes how water moves underground.
-As the National Ocean and Atmospheric Adminstration’s Northwest River Forecast Center explained, “percolation is the movement of water though the soil and its layers, by gravity and capillary forces.”
+In the context of the water cycle, the National Ocean and Atmospheric Administration’s Northwest River Forecast Center describes percolation as “the movement of water though the soil and its layers, by gravity and capillary forces.”

 Percolation of Reclaimed Water

-In 2015, the Clay County (Florida) Utility Authority constructed a series of percolation ponds that would allow as much as 2.2 million gallons a day of reclaimed water to gradually percolate through the ground into the shallow, local aquifer.
+In one 2015 case study, the Clay County (Florida) Utility Authority constructed a series of percolation ponds that would allow as much as 2.2 MGD of reclaimed water to gradually percolate through the ground into the shallow local aquifer.
 The system eliminates potential problems associated with directly discharging treated water to surface streams.

-Percolation can also be used to predict water transport factors such as the rate of leaching, the flow of materials into water.
+Percolation can be used to predict water transport factors such as the rate of leaching, or the flow of materials into water.
 This is most often used in agriculture to determine the movement of fertilizers or the salt content of soil.
-Leaching also refers to the movement of water through substances such as chemicals disturbed during mining or waste present in landfills that may affect groundwater supplies.
+Leaching also refers to the movement of water through substances such as chemicals disturbed during mining, or waste present in landfills, which may affect groundwater supplies.

 The term “percolation” is also used in water treatment to describe a technology known as a percolating filter, or trickling filter.
 Trickling filters are a biological wastewater treatment process — water is oxidized and purified by the process of trickling through a filtration media.
 This form of aerobic wastewater treatment may be used in lieu of aeration basins in packaged wastewater treatment plants or larger aeration plants.

 Percolation is a process that replenishes aquifers, and, like California, many regions are beginning to treat aquifers as precious natural water storage infrastructure that can be managed for water security.